 Description / Price

-Standard wall mount for Massive Kits.
-For 3 and 4 mm cable.
+Standard wall mount for massive kits.
+For 3 and 4mm cable.
 For a simple or crosswise cable guidance, if necessary also triple guidance.
 The distance from mount to mount should preferably not exceed 1.8 m with horizontal cables and 2.2 m with vertical cables.
 Compatible with many wall types; please check suitability via the link.
-Due to the spreading pressure, not suitable for border/edge areas; minimum distance from the edge of free-standing walls-- approx. 25 cm.
-Also directly into solid wood d > 8 cm can be used.
-Not for walls with insulation, wood panelling and pre-fab construction.
-Strong stem-forming plants such as wisteria, knotweed and tree shrike need to be guided parallel to the cable, avoid continuous looping around steel wire rope as described with wisteria.
+Due to the expansion pressure, not suitable for border/edge areas; minimum distance from the edge of free-standing walls-- approx. 25 cm.
+Can also be mounted directly into solid wood d > 8 cm.
+Not for walls with insulation, wood panelling, or pre-fab construction.
+Plants that quickly form trunks-- like wisteria, knotweed and bittersweet-- need to be guided parallel to the cable, avoid continuous looping around steel wire rope as described with wisteria.
 Please also refer to the information on cable 'cross' mounts for support in choosing an appropriate trellis fitting.

-If necessary, please refer to the instructions on drilling work.
-Drill hole: 16 mm in diameter and 9 cm deep; expand the front half of the borehole, if possible, to about 16.5 mm diameter by gently abrading the hole wall during drilling.
+If necessary, please refer to the guidelines we've provided on drilling.
+Drill hole: 16 mm in diameter and 9cm deep; expand the front half of the drill hole, if possible, to about 16.5 mm diameter by gently abrading the hole wall during drilling.
 For optimal sealing, the surface should be reasonably flat or made so (sanded down).
 The already pre-assembled wall mount is led into the cleaned bore-hole, struck lightly on the head (cross head) (figure 06) if necessary, until the rubber seal comes in contact with the wall.
 If the mount can only be introduced with difficulty, the hole can be drilled again and widened by applying lateral pressure of the drill.
 If, on the other hand, the drill diameter becomes too large, rotate the rawl plug (dowel) a little closer/tighter before insertion.
 By slightly buckling the spacer body (the mount), a better 'grip' is then possible at the borehole wall, and the element does not rotate when tightening.
 Then use an open-ended wrench on the double nut and turn (screw in) (Figure 07).
 The wrench must engage the broad front nut.
 After a few turns - clockwise -as when inserting an ordinary screw - the inner metric plug is spread open, recognizable by the squeezing of the outside protruding plastic sleeve (spread indicator - Image 08).
 If the protruding plastic sleeve is completely crushed (Figure 09), the holder will be aligned according to the cross-slots.
-The further installation proceeds as described for Massive Kits.
+Proceed with installation as described for massive kits.

 Special Features of Aerated Concrete